Azure/azure-powershell/src/ApiManagement/ApiManagement/help/New-AzApiManagementApiRelease.md

 ## DESCRIPTION

 The **New-AzApiManagementApiRelease** cmdlet creates an API Release for an API Revision in API Management context.
+A Release is used to make the Api Revision as Current Revision.

 ## EXAMPLES